benjaminapetersen/layout.attrs/README.md

 ## Usage

-In your ntml include the `dist/layout.attrs.css` or `dist.layout.attrs.min.css` file, or individual modules from the `dist/modules` directory.
+In your html include the `dist/layout.attrs.css` or `dist.layout.attrs.min.css` file, or individual modules from the `dist/modules` directory.

+Conceptually, these attributes should be used to generate layout for your DOM nodes while your own custom classes should be used to provide the theme.
+For example, something like `<div layotu row reverse class="widget widget-user">...</div>`, assuming the classes `widget` and `widget-user` provide the actual look and feel for the component being built.
+The attributes should describe the layout.

 ## A simple example